PRIVACY POLICY

 We have a No Cookies Policy.
 We do not use cookies on our website.

-2. How We Use the Information We Collect We may use the information we collect for the various purposes, including:
+2. How We Use the Information We Collect We may use the information we collect to:

-• To send you newsletters, legal updates, marketing communications, and other information or materials that may interest you.
+• Send you newsletters, legal updates, marketing communications, and other information or materials that may interest you.

-• To expand and maintain our list of contacts.
+• Expand and maintain our list of contacts.

 • As we believe reasonably necessary or appropriate to comply with our legal obligations, to respond to legal process or requests for information issued by government authorities or other third parties, or to protect your, our, or others’ rights.
 We may use anonymous, de-identified, or aggregate information that does not reasonably identify you for any purpose, as permitted by applicable law.